Charles E W Bean, Diaries, AWM38 3DRL 606/95/1 - December 1917 - January 1918 - Part 2

 He is a very assertive

-confident [ibullient?]] youngster,
+confident ebullient youngster,

 but I suppose tt sort makes

-/ best soldiers - a showy aggressive
+/ best soldiers - a strong aggressive

-Type.
+type.
 He is a good fellow, too

-Norman Marshall Colonel of the 60th who
+Norman Marshall ^Colonel of the 60th who

 rose from an original private in the 5th, is